 This gesture was like, “aag ko hawa dena” and thus when Rana Ratan Singh went to see off Allaudin Khilji out of the seven doors he was captured.
 Now for forbidding the life of the Rajput King, the Mughal Emperor demanded Padmini.
 In answer to this, the queen sent a group of men clad in woman’s attire to rescue the King.
 Though the King was rescued but as the secret got revealed the battle broke.
 The army men with Allaudin Khilji were in huge number which trounced the Rajput army and the King.
 Thus Queen Padmini along with 1300 other ladies of Chittor conducted Jauhar, that is, burnt them alive in lieu of falling in enemy’s hands.

-Isn’t it spine chilling?
+Isn’t it spine-chilling?
 When you go to the Chittorgarh Fort try to sense the vibes of valour of Rajputs, you would feel apart from the ruins even the air is buzzing the tale all over again.
 The Jal Mahal which is also known as Rani Padmini Palace and Rana Kumbha Palace where the courageous female performed Jauhar will somehow leave you agape.
 And to shake your heart, even more, let me tell you that history repeated once again and 8th March 1535 when the mass Jauhar happened once again with the attack of Bahadur Shah of Gujarat.

 Devotion above all

 If you thought that this is the only chronicle which made me call Chittorgarh Fort “valour of Rajputs”, then you will be further amazed to know that Meera Bai devotee of Shri Krishna lived here.
 She was tied in wedlock with the eldest son of Rana Sanga of Chittor, Prince Bhojraj.
 Among the various exquisite temples with beautiful carvings is Kumbh Shyam Temple where this mystical sage sang for Lord Krishna.
-Isn’t it just marvelous to experience the things which we had learnt in our schools?
+Isn’t it just marvellous to experience the things which we had learnt in our schools?
 Just to awake a devote inside you visit Sammidheshwara Temple, Meerabai Temple, Jain Temple, Kalika Mata temple and Neelkanth Mahadev Temple as well as Gaumukh Bawli, would be mesmerizing.

 How about seeing the Chittorgarh fort from heaven?
 Overlooking from the balconies of Kirti Stambh and Vijay Stambh will be an experience which is unparalleled.
 Even if you are terrified to climb 122 feet via the cramped staircase of Vijay Stambh then watching the people doing so will certainly inspire you.
 The beautiful work on these towers of fame also needs to be applauded.